josh-helpert/elder/docs/syntax.markdown

 ### Multiline Literal

-Useful to model complex data as the structure is most explicit and verbose.
+Useful to model complex data it is most explicit and verbose.

-Multiline literals can only be within other multiline literals as it's the only pattern which uses multiple lines.
+Multiline literals can only be embedded within other multiline literals as it's the only pattern which uses multiple lines.

 ```
 x = 0